Brazil Economy Slows In Bolsonaros First Year - UrduPoint

 "It was a cold bath of reality," said economist Victor Beyrute of Guide Investimentos.

 "Brazil is going through a transition period, and the problem can't be solved in a year."
-And 2020 is shaping up to be another tough year for Brazil, the world's ninth-biggest economy, according to International Monetary Fund figures.
+And 2020 is shaping up to be another tough year for the world's ninth-biggest economy.

 Consulting firm Capital Economics said the latest data "masked a sharp loss of momentum late in the quarter," and warned of "growing headwinds from the effects of the coronavirus."
 The government's current forecast is for 2.4-percent economic growth this year, but markets are predicting 2.17 percent.
 Capital Economics revised its own forecast down to 1.3 percent.